iiroki/event-calendar-fullstack/README.md

 # Event Calendar Fullstack App

+Production version of the app can be found on [Heroku](https://event-calendar-fullstack.herokuapp.com/).

+You can log in with a test user with following credentials (can't be changed!):
+Username: testi
+Password: testi

+### About
-The idea of the app is to display all the events added by users in the calendar.
-Logged-in users can add new and remove existing events from a control panel.
+The idea of the app is to display events added by users in calendar and list form.
+Logged-in users can add new and modify or remove existing events from a control panel.
 Users can also change own profile information and password with the control panel.

 This app has the frontend built with React + Redux and runs Node.js + Express in the backend.
 Data is stored into a MySQL-database.